Reablement service

 How you can get the service

 To get the service, a health and social care professional needs to refer you to the local Trust's reablement team.
-For example:
+You can be referred by, for example:

 - your GP